roytang/blog/content/post/2021/06/weeknotes-06-06/index.md

     - Still playing a bunch of **Horizon Zero Dawn** on PS4 and [Root](/2021/05/root/) with the regular Saturday group.
 I should pick up something new for playing on the PC maybe?
     - Tried to go for Master rank in Eternal at the end of the last month, [failed miserably](/2021/06/1399629350140407812/).
 - **Reading**: I finished [another Agatha Christie book](/2021/06/and-then-there-were-none/) this past week.
 Not yet sure what to read next.
 Should probably transition into some nonfiction again?
-- Trivia team recently got into doing the NYT crossword together.
+- Trivia team joined a sci-fi themed quiz this week but we only finished second.
+More interestingly, we recently got into doing the NYT crossword together.
 Here's [a couple](https://www.youtube.com/watch?v=NHbisLNf5C8&t=89s) [of videos](https://www.youtube.com/watch?v=uRmYf0r6Y4E).
 Like and subscribe to the Youtube channel!
 - Spent some time this weekend working on a personal project that I can't really talk about publicly.
 I am learning a lot though.

 ### This coming week: